-Self-assessment is a system where the Australian Taxation Office (ATO) accepts and uses the information you give on your tax return to work out your refund or tax bill.
+Self-assessment means the Australian Taxation Office (ATO) uses the information you give on your tax return to work out your refund or tax bill.
 You are required by law to make sure you have shown all your assessable income and claimed only the deductions and tax offsets to which you are entitled.